 It’s almost unbelievable how amazing Wix’s free web hosting solution is.
 But then you see how many people use it and know they can’t all be wrong.
 With Wix’s no-cost website builder, you get free hosting included, alongside over 970 designer-created templates.

 But they don’t stop there.
 Wix gives you so much that you’ll think, “C’mon, when is the bill coming?”
 But it never does.
 You get automatic backups, SSL protection, and some of the fastest load speeds in the free hosting category, among many other great features.

 The Best Free Web Hosting Options to Consider

-- Notion – Best for personal portfolio or resume sites
+- Weebly – Best for simple personal websites

 When It Makes Sense to Invest In Free Web Hosting

-However, if you’re looking to simply set up a test website, a site for a small project, a site for a small local business, or a site that isn’t ever going to expect lots of traffic, then the free route can work for you.
-In short, free web hosting only makes sense for a very small cohort of websites.
+For small projects, landing pages, small local businesses, or other simple website needs, then the free route can work for you.
+In brief, free web hosting only makes sense for a small group of websites.

-If it’s your first time creating a website and you’d like to experiment with free hosting options first, then just about anything we recommend on this list can do the job.
-But if your website grows into daily triple-digit traffic numbers, you’ll eventually have to upgrade to a paid account to allow for more storage and bandwidth.
-This way, you avoid downtime if your hosting resources are exhausted.
+And, if it’s your first time creating a website and you’d like to experiment with free hosting options first, then just about anything we recommend on this list can do the job.

 #1 – Wix — The Best for Most